Please Make Yourself (un)Comfortable - Chapter One

 Genius

-Over the years that would follow, Ed Mirvish would entertain the world (and give back as well), creating impatient lines of people around the block of his corner store empire for the tens of thousands of free turkeys he would give away each Thanksgiving; or his famous Pink Elephant Sales he inaugurated each year with an actual elephant in his parking lot painted bright pink, or brilliantly hiring angry picketers to protest Honest Ed’s dress code outside the coffee shop on the ground floor; or simply making absolutely everything in the store available for 92 cents on the occasion of his 92nd birthday.
+Over the years that would follow, Ed Mirvish would entertain the world (and give back as well), creating impatient lines of people around the block of his corner store empire for the tens of thousands of free turkeys he gave away each Thanksgiving; or his famous Pink Elephant Sales he inaugurated each year with an actual elephant in his parking lot painted bright pink, or brilliantly hiring angry picketers to protest Honest Ed’s dress code outside the coffee shop on the ground floor; or simply making absolutely everything in the store available for 92 cents on the occasion of his 92nd birthday.

 Genius.